Snowfall, South Wales Watercolour Tutorial by Paul Weaver

-Working background to foreground, I first wet the sky area and quickly dropped in Raw Sienna, Permanent Rose and Cobalt Blue to create a soft transition from warm to cool.
+Working background to foreground, I first wet the sky area and quickly dropped in Raw Sienna, Permanent Rose and Cobalt Blue watercolour paint to create a soft transition from warm to cool.
 The mid tones of the buildings were added with Raw Sienna and Burnt Sienna.
 A dilute mix of French Ultramarine, Alizarin Crimson and a little Burnt Sienna established the start of the shadows.
 I then dragged a pale wash of Raw Sienna across the road to suggest the sunlit crisp snow.

 With the underpainting dry I used varying mixes of Burnt Sienna, French Ultramarine and Alizarin Crimson to develop the bushes, shadows on the distant buildings and the dark winter foliage behind the main barn.
 A strong mix of Burnt Sienna and French Ultramarine established the doorway and then Burnt Sienna alone for the shadows falling on the orange brickwork.
 Note how the dark tones create impact and define the snow covered roof tops.

 I next painted in the solitary figure and dark side of the orange barn in Browns and blues, quickly adding the shadows falling across the lane with a mix of French Ultramarine and Alizarin Crimson while these elements were still wet to create soft edges.
 The shadows are an important feature in conveying the direction of the strong sunlight, as well as the contours of the ground.